EnterpriseDB/terraform-provider-biganimal/README.md

 ### Getting an Access Key

-You can use an ccess key to access the BigAnimal API.
+You can use an access key to access the BigAnimal API.
 The advantage of an access key compared to an API token is that it can be set to have a long expiry date which will aide automation.

 To get an access key or manage access keys Log in to https://portal.biganimal.com/, hover over your username and from the drop down click "Access Keys".